William E. Carney

-William Edward Carney (January 16, 1878 – January 13, 1948) was a Massachusetts politician and court officer who served on the Boston Common Council and as a member of the Massachusetts House of Representatives.
+William Edward Carney (January 16, 1878 – January 13, 1948) was a Massachusetts politician and court officer who served on the Boston Common Council and as a member of the Massachusetts House of Representatives in the United States of America.

 Massachusetts House of Representatives

 Carney served on the Massachusetts House of Representatives committee on Public Service in 1913 and 1914.

 Probation officer

 In 1918, after he left the Massachusetts House of Representatives Carney became a Juvenile Probation Officer of the Charlestown District Court in Boston, Massachusetts.
 On January 27, 1919 Carney was promoted to Probation Officer from Juvenile Probation Officer.